BestTimesToVisit.com Logo

 culture

 Visit the Philadelphia Museum of Art and run up the 'Rocky Steps' – it's a quintessential Philly experience!
-Explore the vibrant murals throughout the city; many depict local history and culture, and walking tours are a great way to discover them.
+Explore the vibrant murals throughout the city; many depict local history and culture, and walking tours are available.
+Check out local events calendars for free concerts and festivals.

 packing

 Comfortable walking shoes are a must!
-You'll be doing a lot of walking, exploring the historic streets and various neighborhoods.
-Pack layers as the weather can be unpredictable, especially during shoulder seasons.
+You'll be doing a lot of walking, especially if you plan on exploring the historical areas.
+Pack layers as the weather can be unpredictable; it can be hot and humid in the summer and chilly in the winter.

 Weather Details